-Alum Brian Schodorf's New Documentary to Air on WTTW
+Alum Brian Schodorf's New Documentary Wins Five Regional Emmys

 Chicago at the Crossroad is a feature documentary that was filmed over the course of fifteen years.
 It closely examines the systems, laws, and policies that have created and entrenched systemic racism in Chicago.
 It takes an unflinching look at the violence and policy failures that have characterized the last decade and a half of Chicago's history.

 The film has been featured by the Chicago International Film Festival, the St. Louis International Film Festival, and the American Black Film Festival in Miami.
-The film has been nominated for seven Emmy Awards including:
+It also aired on PBS in November.
+The film was nominated for seven Emmy Awards, and won in the following categories:

 - Outstanding Achievement for Documentary Programs - Cultural